Secure your house

 CCTV

-- Position cameras where they are best able to obtain good quality facial images, so you can recognise or identify someone from the footage.
+- Position cameras where they are best able to capture good-quality facial images, to be able to identify people from the footage more easily.
 Cameras should also be out of reach to prevent tampering.

-- The CCTV system should have a recording and storage capability of at least 30 days, to make sure you can share any evidence with us or your insurer
+- The CCTV system should have a recording and storage capability of at least 30 days, to make sure you can share any evidence with the police or your insurer.

-- Regularly clean the cameras, for example, by removing spiders’ webs, to maintain image quality
+- Regularly clean the cameras to maintain image quality, for example, by removing spiders’ webs or debris.

 Visit Secured by Design for a list of approved CCTV suppliers.